rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 3. Use the cat command to view the binary version of ying’s public key (ying-pub.gpg)

-4.   (To reset your terminal type: “reset”)
+4. (To reset your terminal type: “reset”)

 5. Use the cat command to view the ASCII version of ying’s public key (ying-pub.asc)

-6. You will observe that the ASCII version is more suited for posting on web-pages or spamming etc..
+6. You will observe that the ASCII version is more suited for posting on web-pages or spamming etc.

 ## Exercise 3

 ### Digital signatures

-Creating and verifying signatures uses the public/private keypair in an operation different from encryption and decryption.
+Creating and verifying signatures uses the public/private key pair, which differs from encryption and decryption.
 A signature is created using the private key of the signer.
 The signature can be verified using the corresponding public key.

 To digitally sign a file